akka/akka-http/docs/src/main/paradox/client-side/http2.md

 ## Create the client

 There are three mechanisms for a client to establish an HTTP/2 connection.
-The Akka HTTP supports:
+Akka HTTP supports:

  - HTTP/2 over TLS
  - h2c with prior knowledge (which is plaintext)